North Aegean, Greece

 Sightseeing and activities in Chios

-Some of the most famous sights of Chios are:
+Some of the most famous sights in Chios are:

 Nightlife in Chios

-Chios is a vivid island with many options for nightlife.
-Near the port of Chora you will find many restaurants and tavernas where you can enjoy your food and drink traditional souma.
-Dance and music are not absent in Chios.
-There are many bars and clubs on the island where you can have your drink or cocktail and party until the morning!
+Chios is a vibrant island with a variety of nightlife options.
+Near the port of Chora, you will find many restaurants where you can enjoy your food and drink traditional souma (traditional drink made from figs).
+There are also many bars and clubs on the island where you can have your drink or cocktail and party until the morning!

 Food in Chios